Why Pet Insurance?

 How Does Pet Insurance Reimbursement Work?

 Pet insurance operates on a reimbursement model.
-Pet parents pay the veterinarian directly, then submit a claim to receive reimbursement for eligible expenses.
-Here is how it works:
+Pet parents pay the veterinarian directly, then submit a claim to receive reimbursement for eligible expenses:

 1. Visit your vet.
-Get the care your pet needs for an accident, illness, or routine visit (if your plan includes wellness coverage).
+Get the care your pet needs for an accident or illness.

 2. Pay your bill.
-Keep your invoice and any supporting documents handy.
+Keep your invoice and supporting documents.

 3. Submit your claim.
-Log in to the Spot Member Portal or open the Spot mobile app to upload your bill — it takes about 30 seconds to complete.
+Log in to the Spot Member Portal or app to upload your bill.

 Frequently Asked Questions

-Does pet insurance cover blood work for annual checkups?
+Can pet insurance help cover blood work for annual checkups?

 Routine wellness blood work during annual checkups is not covered under standard accident and illness plans.
 Pet parents can add a preventive care (wellness) add-on to help cover eligible costs for routine blood work.

-Yes — pet insurance can help cover X-rays when they are used to diagnose or treat a covered accident or illness.
-X-rays for routine checkups would require routine coverage.
+Yes—pet insurance can help cover X-rays when they are used to diagnose or treat a covered accident or illness.
+X-rays for routine checkups would require wellness coverage.

 Can I use pet insurance at any vet?